KOrfanakis/Emotion_Recognition_Deep_Learning_App/README.md

 <br>

-## Emotion Recognition
+## Facial Emotion Recognition

-Facial Emotion Recognition (FER) is the process of detecting displayed human emotions using artificial intelligence based technologies in order to evaluate non-verbal responses to products, services or goods.
+Facial Emotion Recognition (FER), or simply Emotion Recognition, is the process of detecting displayed human emotions using artificial intelligence based technologies in order to evaluate non-verbal responses to products, services or goods.

-This is important, as computer systems can adapt their responses and behavioural patterns according to the emotions of humans, thus making the interaction more natural.
+FER enables computer systems to adapt their responses and behavioural patterns according to the emotions of humans, thus making the interaction more natural.
 One application can be found in an automatic tutoring system, where the system adjusts the level of the tutorial depending on the user's affective state, such as excitement or boredom.

 Additionally, businesses can use FER to gain additional feedback on products and services.
 Using facial emotion recognition can aid in understanding which emotions a user is experiencing in real-time.
 This is a great addition to verbal feedback as it provides a more complex review of the user experience.
 Consequently, FER has been an active field of computer vision and has use cases across a variety of industries, such as healthcare, marketing, manufacturing, etc.

+For more information, please refer to articles published in [ScienceDirect](https://www.sciencedirect.com/science/article/pii/B9780128146019000286), [Iflexion](https://www.iflexion.com/blog/emotion-recognition-software), [IT Business Edge](https://www.itbusinessedge.com/business-intelligence/value-emotion-recognition-technology/), and [Sightcorp](https://sightcorp.com/knowledge-base/emotion-recognition/).

 <br>